tiruvedi/tiruvedi/README.md

 - 👀 I’m interested in exploring .....
 Devops tools
 - 🌱 I’m currently working as ...
 AWS and Devops Engineer
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...follow my instagram
+- 📫 How to reach me ...follow my instagram / Linkedin.

 <!---
 tiruvedi/tiruvedi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.